brightzoe/brightzoe.github.io/docs/fe-basic/javascript/basic/this-and-related.md

 //bind
 //fn.bind(context,...args) 绑定this,固定部分参数
 Function.prototype.bind1 = function (context = window) {
-  if (typeof this !== "function") {
+  if (typeof this !== 'function') {
     throw new Error(
-      "Function.prototype.bind - what is trying to be bound is not callable", );
+      'Function.prototype.bind - what is trying to be bound is not callable', );
   }
   const _this = this;